 Nike Sport Band and Sport Loop

-The $99 Leather Link is a two-piece magnetic band that snaps shut when you put the watch on.
+The $99 Magnetic Link is a two-piece magnetic band that snaps shut when you put the watch on.
 It is adjustable and comfortable, though it’s a bit heavy.
-It is available for 41mm watches (130mm – 160mm wrists) and 45mm watches (140mm – 180mm).
+It is available for 41mm watches and 45mm watches, in S/M and M/L sizes.

-The $149 Modern Buckle, one of the original bands, only fits the smaller watch models (38mm, 40mm, and 41mm), and comes in three sizes (135 – 150mm wrists, 145mm – 165mm, and 160mm – 180mm).
+The $149 Modern Buckle is the FineWoven version one of the original bands, which had previously been made of leather.
+It only fits the smaller watch models (38mm, 40mm, and 41mm), and comes in three sizes (135 – 150mm wrists, 145mm – 165mm, and 160mm – 180mm).
 It is slightly adjustable, with a pin and five holes under the buckle, but you should probably check it out in an Apple Store before buying to get the right size.

 Stainless steel bands